andrewjahn/AndysBrainBook/docs/ML/ML_Short_Course/ML_08_Haxby_NonParametric.rst

 From the Matlab terminal, open SPM by typing ``spm fmri``.
 Click on ``Batch``, then select ``SPM -> Tools -> SnPM -> Specify -> Multisub: One-sample T-test on diffs/contrasts``.
 This will open a new editor window.

 From the Matlab terminal, navigate to the Haxby_Data directory, and create a new directory for our non-parametric results by typing ``mkdir 2ndLevel_GroupResults_SnPM``.
+Select this as the Analysis Directory in the Batch Editor window, and for Images to Analyze, select the smoothed and warped res_minus_chance images.
+Then click the green "Go" button.
+This will specify the model.

+Then go back to the Batch Editor window, click on ``SPM -> Tools -> SnPM -> Compute``, and select the SnPMcfg.mat file.
+Click the green "Go" button.